SAT vs ACT 2026-2027: Which Test Is Right for Your Student?

 A) Don’t mind a digital test that changes difficulty

-B) Like a traditional test that stays consistent throughoutWhen solving problems, they...
+B) Like a traditional test that stays consistent throughoutWhen stuck on a question, they...

 A) Break it down step-by-step